 Chaotic Good vs True Neutral

-A Chaotic Good character will rely on their passion to protect people’s freedom and the drive to do Good to shape their decisions and actions.
-A True Neutral character, on the other hand, doesn’t have any strong convictions towards Order or Chaos, Good or Evil to help guide them.
+A Chaotic Good character will rely on their need to protect people’s freedom and the drive to do Good to shape their decisions and actions.
+A True Neutral character, on the other hand, doesn’t have any strong feelings towards Order or Chaos, Good or Evil to help guide them.
 Instead, they live by their own rules.

 True Neutrals don’t prefer Law to Chaos or Good to Evil, instead they see them all as extreme positions which lead to negative consequences for individuals.
 Generally, a True Neutral will follow the rules and favour Good over Evil, but only because it makes their life easier and they may be rewarded for it, not because they are obliged to by their personal code.